 The unification of the Buffalo Starbucks was a historic event in the labor movement and created widespread media attention worldwide, generating thousands of news articles and blog posts.
-Private conversations with reporters from the Buffalo News, Washington Post, Fox News, Vice, The New York Times, and the Guardian, among many other outlets, will become public.
-The order will reveal, in detail, the sources and methods these institutions and their reporters use to research their stories.
+Private conversations with reporters from the Buffalo News, Washington Post, Fox News, Vice, The New York Times, and the Guardian, among adds to the standard practice that companies don't believe in a fair and equitable share of profits to their frontline employees.